microsoftarchive/iot-journey/README.md

 end-to-end sample) over time; responding to new business requirements and taking advantage of new services as they are released.

-In addition to the source code, we'll also produce a set of written guidance to provide explanations, context, and anything else that necessary to.
+In addition to the **source code**, we'll also produce a **set of written articles** covering the general concepts, the rationale behind design choices, and a few other things to help you navigate the guidance.

 We intend this to be an interactive act of discovery.